-When starting the migration from Arm Compiler 5 to Arm Compiler 6, you can expect additional diagnostic messages because armclang does not recognize some of the pragmas, keywords, and attributes that were specific to armcc.
-When you replace the pragmas, keywords, and attributes from Arm Compiler 5 with their Arm Compiler 6 equivalents, the majority of these diagnostic messages disappear.
-You might require additional code changes if there is no direct equivalent for Arm Compiler 6.
-For more information see Chapter 4 Compiler Source Code Compatibility on page 4-54.
+When starting the migration from Arm Compiler 5 to Arm Compiler for Embedded FuSa 6, you can expect additional diagnostic messages because armclang does not recognize some of the pragmas, keywords, and attributes that were specific to armcc.
+When you replace the pragmas, keywords, and attributes from Arm Compiler 5 with their Arm Compiler for Embedded FuSa 6 equivalents, the majority of these diagnostic messages disappear.
+You might require additional code changes if there is no direct equivalent for Arm Compiler for Embedded FuSa 6.
+For more information see Compiler Source Code Compatibility.

-2.7 Migration example
+3.7 Migration example

-This topic shows you the process of migrating an example code from Arm Compiler 5 to Arm Compiler 6.
+This topic shows you the process of migrating an example code from Arm[®] Compiler 5 to Arm Compiler for Embedded FuSa 6.

 This topic includes descriptions of [COMMUNITY] features.
-See Support level definitions on page 1-14.
+See Support level definitions.

-Compiling with Arm® Compiler 5
+Compiling with Arm Compiler 5

-For an example startup code that builds with Arm Compiler 5, see Example startup code for Arm® Compiler 5 project on page Appx-A-136.
+For an example startup code that builds with Arm Compiler 5, see Example startup code for Arm Compiler 5 project.